Satya Nadella: Awards and recognition

-In 2018, he was a Time 100 honoree.

-In 2019, Nadella was named Financial Times Person of the Year and Fortune magazine Businessperson of the Year.

-In 2020, Nadella was recognized as Global Indian Business Icon at CNBC-TV18's India Business Leader Awards in Mumbai.

-In 2022, Nadella was awarded Padma Bhushan, the third highest civilian award in India by the Government of India.
+In 2018 and 2024, Nadella was a Time 100 honoree.
+In 2019, he was named Financial Times Person of the Year and Fortune Magazine Businessperson of the Year.
+In 2014, Nadella was awarded the CNN-News18 Indian of the Year and in 2020, was recognized as Global Indian Business Icon at CNBC-TV18's India Business Leader Awards.
+In 2015, the Government of India awarded Nadella the Pravasi Bharatiya Samman (awarded to Overseas Indians) and in 2022 the Padma Bhushan, the third highest civilian award in India.

+Nadella was awarded an honorary PhD from the Georgia Institute of Technology in January 2024.

 Personal life

-In 1992, Nadella married Anupama, the daughter of his father's IAS batchmate.
+In 1992, Nadella married Anupama Priyadarshini, the daughter of his father's Indian Administrative Service (IAS) batchmate.
+Both Nadella and Anupama are the only children from their parents.
 She was his junior at Manipal pursuing a B.Arch in the Faculty of Architecture.
-The couple had three children, a son and two daughters, and live in Clyde Hill and Bellevue, Washington.
+The couple have three children, a son (deceased) and two daughters, and live in Clyde Hill and Bellevue, Washington.
 His son Zain was a legally blind quadriplegic with cerebral palsy.
 Zain died in February 2022, at the age of 26.
+According to Nadella, being the father of a child with special needs was a turning point in his life.

-Nadella is an avid reader of American and Indian poetry.
-He also nurses a passion for cricket, having played on his school team.
+Nadella is an avid reader of American and Indian poetry and enjoys cricket, having played on his school team.
+He credits cricket for improving his leadership skills.

 Nadella and his wife Anupama are part of the ownership group of Seattle Sounders FC, a Major League Soccer club.

-Nadella has authored a book titled Hit Refresh that explores his life, his career in Microsoft and how he believes technology will shape the future.
+In 2017, Nadella published a book titled Hit Refresh, exploring his life and career at Microsoft.
 He announced that the profits from the book would go to Microsoft Philanthropies and through that to nonprofit organizations.